 - Thyme – soothing effects

-DIY Cat Herb Garden – The Assembly Steps
+How To Create a DIY Cat Herb Garden

 Before I started the process, I wanted to ensure my cats seemed at least somewhat interested in the herbs I selected.
 Lets just say it was apparent rather quickly that it wouldn’t be an issue. 🙂 Wear your gardening gloves for the remainder of the tutorial to keep your hands clean!